osmosis-labs/osmosis/tests/e2e/README.md

     ```

     The caller (e2e setup logic), does not need to be concerned about what type of
     configurations is hapenning in the background.
-The approporiate logic is selected
+The appropriate logic is selected
     depending on what the values of the arguments to `configurer.New(...)` are.

-    To dive into the details, the configurer constructor is using a factory design pattern
+    The configurer constructor is using a factory design pattern
     to decide on what kind of configurer to return.

-    At the time of this writing, the rules for deciding on the configurer type
+    The rules for deciding on the configurer type
     are as follows:

     - If only `isIBCEnabled`, we want to have 2 chains initialized at the